Torotoro viewing point

 Tours start from 7AM – 2PM each day.

-There are three tours on offer and take between 4-6 hours each:
+There are three tours on offer and take between 4-6 hours each.
+Each one offers a slightly different experience:

 1. El Vergel